Posted by: Kaplan Schweser

 Fund manager is typically not an entry-level position.
 For individuals who are just getting started in finance, they will likely begin as an analyst.
 This role entails spending a lot of time analyzing financial results of companies and learning more about how companies operate.
 Analysts will likely consume a lot of news and information on companies and sectors relevant to their employers.
 The fund management (or portfolio management) team will use the information provided by the analyst to inform their investment decisions.

-Many people start their road to becoming a fund manager by pursuing the Chartered Financial Analyst® (CFA®) designation.
-CFA candidates spend an average of 300 hours per exam level (there are three levels) to achieve the CFA charter.
+Many people start their road to becoming a fund manager by pursuing the Chartered Financial Analyst® (CFA®) charter.
+CFA charterholder candidates spend an average of 300 hours per exam level (there are three levels) to achieve the CFA charter.
 The exams cover many important topics to fund management in great depth, including ethics, quantitative methods, financial reporting and analysis, portfolio management, equity investments, and more.

 Analysts looking to move into fund management should assist portfolio managers with their work doing research on potential investments and putting together buy, sell, and hold recommendations.
 This experience can help analysts work their way to the next level.
 After a number of years of experience working for a fund, understanding fund operations, and obtaining the CFA charter, an analyst will be able to build a solid case for promotion to fund manager when the opportunity presents itself.